 People are divided into black tea lovers and coffee lovers.
 Or so they say.
 I have always been fond of tea.
 I firmly believe in the British saying that there’s no grief that cannot be more bearable by a cup of tea.
-In the films set in old England, we often see ladies drinking tea in the hardest moments of their life.
+In films and tv series set in old England, we often see ladies drinking tea in the hardest moments of their life.
 I don’t know if it depends on the properties of tea, its warmth or the very fact of concentrating on the act of drinking, but it works.
 Despite containing caffeine, tea is a relaxing drink.
 Someone says that tea drinkers look for Eastern wisdom, whereas coffee drinkers look for Western efficiency.
 Coffee wakes us up.
 But tea does the same, even though in a different manner.
 More calmly.

 Assam, Ceylon, Chinese, Indian, Chai tea: everyone has its favourite one.
 Although it’s true that green tea contains more antioxidant than black tea, the psychological benefits are the same.
 A cup of vanilla or cocoa tea is a fabulous mood lifter.
 If it comes with some crumbly cookies or a slice of cake, the cuddle effect is granted.
 But before talking about food, let’s see what happened when tea came to Europe.